rubiefawn/remedy/README.md

 # Project Shimmer

-A table-top roleplaying game with both simple rules and flexible character options.
+A table-top roleplaying game with simple underlying rules, allowing easy DIY expansion and modularity for the Storyteller and ease of understanding for the new player.